JohnFunk-Pivotal/CloudBrews-SpringDataRest/README.md

 In this exercise we'll build a very simple Spring Data REST application and deploy it to Pivotal Cloud Foundry.
 Rather than hand writing a bunch of code, we'll start by using the Spring Boot Initializr to generate a template project with all the dependancies we need.

 ## Setup
-Start by making a directory in your Google Compute Engine Console and changing into it
+Start by cleaning up after the last person and making a directory in your Google Compute Engine Console and changing into it.
 ```
+cd ~
+rm -rf springdatarest
 md springdatarest
 cd springdatarest
 ```